alphaanywhere/StylingApplications/README.md

 - dynamicStyle: example of setting a component's style at run-time using session variables.
 - styleUploader: a "dummy" component used to publish the styles to the application server that you can pick from in dynamicStyle

+### Exploring CSS
+- panelFlipCSSDemo: example of modifying the 2 sided card with 3d animation ViewBox template to use an image as a background.
+Demonstrates background-image, background-size, background-repeat, background-position, background-color, padding, opactiy, and height.
+Example also includes additional information not presented during the webinar on how to change the template so that all cards will flip when their corresponding button is clicked.
+- borderedButtons: example showing how to overwrite the .button class to add a border to all buttons in a component.
+Includes bonus example of how to use the max-width property to restrict how wide a control can grow.

 ## Webinars

 <style>A series webinars on styling applications in Alpha Anywhere</style>